aidengseay/FACalculator/README.md

 The limitations (for now) are below:
 * Only calculates males and females up to 29 years old.
-* Only accounts for push-ups, sit-ups, and the 1.5 mile run
+* Only accounts for push-ups, sit-ups, and the 1.5 mile run.